 How To Communicate Better With...

 In this new series, we will cover how to communicate better with different nationalities.
 Bear in mind that we will share general communicative differences, not principles.
 We believe that understanding how different cultures communicate will help you advance in your career and make your business thrive.
 However, remember that each individual has a different communication style, so please take these tips with a grain of salt and take the time to get to know each person.
-Previously in this series, we covered communication and culture in the United States and in Israel.
+In this series, we've also covered communication and culture in the United States, India, and Israel.

 In this Talaera Talks episode, we will cover how to better communicate with people from Germany, and we have a very special guest - Kristina.
 She's our Senior Account Manager and has been one of our main pillars at Talaera since the very beginning.
 She's from Germany but has been living in Massachusetts, USA, for the last 4 years.
 This has allowed her to identify the differences and similarities of both cultures and also understand her own culture better.

 - Population: 81 million people (Germany is the most populous member state of the European Union!)